Fiction – paperback; Harper Perennial; 298 pages; 2004.

 Despite the fact that both are used to strange cultures — they lived in Zambia, where poverty, violence and corruption went hand in hand, for many years — Frances is immediately uncomfortable in her new surroundings.
 Instead of living in an expat compound, they’ve chosen to live among the natives, in an apartment block in a quiet neighbourhood.
 But everything is walled in and even one of the doorways has been bricked up, creating a cavern-like abode rarely penetrated by daylight.

-Not long into their stay Andrew tells her about a psychiatrist’s study into the stress on immigrant workers, and you know his words are going to be prophetic:
+Not long into their stay Andrew tells her about a psychiatrist’s study on the stress on immigrant workers, and you know his words are going to be prophetic:

 Leaving the house becomes almost impossible.
 Even a stroll down the street, wearing her “baggiest smock and sandals”, is beset with unwanted attention from leering men: